-Extra Help Employees shall accrue sick leave at a rate of not less than one hour per every 30 hours worked beginning at the commencement of employment.
+Extra Help Employees shall accrue sick leave at a rate of one hour per every 30 hours worked beginning at the commencement of employment.

-Extra Help Employees will have a maximum sick leave accrual of 48-80 hours.
-Extra Help Employees will not accrue any additional sick leave hours once they hit 48-80 hours in their sick leave balance.
-Once they fall below 48-80 hours of sick leave accrual, they will begin to accrue sick leave again.
-Extra Help Employees may use up to a maximum of 24-40 hours sick leave annually.
+Extra Help Employees will have a maximum sick leave accrual of 80 hours.
+Extra Help Employees will not accrue any additional sick leave hours once they hit 80 hours in their sick leave balance.
+Once they fall below 80 hours of sick leave accrual, they will begin to accrue sick leave again.
+Extra Help Employees may use up to a maximum of 40 hours sick leave annually.